SherG/perpetual-elm/exampleSite/content/blog/cad-financing.md

 CAD mitigates the risk of cross-border transactions disputes that can be costly to resolve.

 Banks may charge higher fees for CAD services and may lack the export-import expertise held by veteran factoring companies.
-Spearfish can assist you in determining the right type of export-import solution and match you with the right provider.
+Spearfish can facilitate your CAD deal, assist you in determining the right type of export-import solution and match you with the right provider -- free of charge.

 To learn more about CAD financing, book a <a href="https://calendly.com/spearfish/consultation?month=2020-06" target="blank">free phone consulation</a> with us.